 Adult patients with clinically documented complicated skin and skin structure infections were enrolled in a randomized, multi-center, double-blind, double-dummy trial comparing study medications administered intravenously followed by medications given orally for a total of 10 to 21 days of treatment.
-One group of patients received linezolid I.V. injection 600 mg every 12 hours followed by Inezolid tablets 600 mg every 12 hours; the other group received oxacillin 2 g every 6 hours intravenously followed by dicloxacillin 500 mg every 6 hours orally.
+One group of patients received linezolid I.V.
+Injection 600 mg every 12 hours followed by linezolid Tablets 600 mg every 12 hours; the other group received oxacillin 2 g every 6 hours intravenously followed by dicloxacillin 500 mg every 6 hours orally.
 Patients could receive concomitant aztreonam if clinically indicated.
 There were 400 linezolid-treated and 419 oxacillin-treated patients enrolled in the study.
-Two hundred forty-five (61%) linezolid-treated patients and 242 (58%) oxacillintreated patients were clinically evaluable.
-The cure rates in clinically evaluable patients were 90% in linezolid-treated patients and active patients were clinically evaluate in contrast, and an annually evaluate patients were solve in machine tractice patients and 313 oxacillin-treated patients.
-A model patients and 313 oxacillin-treated patients and 313 oxacillin-treated patients and 313 oxacillin-treated patients and 313 oxacillin-treated patients. patients and 82% in oxacillin-treated patients.
-The cure rates by pathogen for microbiologically evaluable patients are presented in .
-Table 13
+Two hundred forty-five (61%) linezolid-treated patients and 242 (58%) oxacillin-treated patients were clinically evaluable.
+The cure rates in clinically evaluable patients were 90% in linezolid-treated patients and 85% in oxacillin-treated patients.
+A modified intent-to-treat (MITT) analysis of 316 linezolid-treated patients and 313 oxacillin-treated patients included subjects who met all criteria for study entry.
+The cure rates in the MITT analysis were 86% in linezolid-treated patients and 82% in oxacillin-treated patients.
+The cure rates by pathogen for microbiologically evaluable patients are presented in Table 13.